McDonald’s Mac Jr.

 As you may have seen on Twitter, I’m a big fan of McDonald’s Food For Thought initiative – keep your receipt, fill in a short survey, validate your code and next time you’ve got a Big Mac and Fries for £1.99.

-For me, that beats either the Mac Jr. or Grand Big Mac.
+For me, that beats either this or the Grand version.

-Both are with us until Tuesday March 20th so whatever sized Big Mac you opt for, go and enjoy it!
+Both are with us until Tuesday March 20th so whatever sized burger you opt for, go and enjoy it!